by Mahir Khalifa-zadeh

 Habakkuk, bishop of Šak‘ē (Pahlavi: Šakki; now Sheki, Azerbaijan);

-Yohanik, bishop of Gardman (Phalavi: Šakašēn; now Qazakh/ Kedabek/ Gadabay, near the old fortress of Getabakk, Azerbaijan);
+Yohanik, later Nerses, bishops of Gardman (Phalavi: Šakašēn; now near the Girdiman river and the old fortress of Getabakk, nowadays Qazakh/ Kedabek/ Gedabay, Azerbaijan);

-Caucasian Albanian Church's monasteries in Jerusalem, around 638 AD*****
+Caucasian Albanian Church's Chalcedonian monasteries in Jerusalem, around 638 CE

 - Monastery of Pant, dedicated to St. John

-the Baptist, (possibly named after bishop Pand, an early head of the Albanian
+the Baptist, (possibly named after Bishop Pant, an early head of the Albanian

-- Monastery of Amaras, named after St. Gregory (Gregory the Illuminator);
+- Monastery of St. Gregory of Amaras, dedicated to Gregory the Illuminator;

 - Monastery named after the Holy Cathedral [S. Kat'olike Ekelec'i] in the city of Vagharshapat (Old Persian: Valashāpāt/ Balashāpāt, named after Valash/ Balash, a Parthian ruler of Armin, Latin: Armenia)******;